I’ve handed in my PhD Confirmation Paper!

 My eyes are sore, my brain is mush and I am (almost) to knackered to celebrate!

-It does feel quite surreal to see it all not the one document -with all the fancy referencing, formatting, images and sections.
+It does feel quite surreal to see it all in the one document -with all the fancy referencing, formatting, images and section headings.

 Why do the PhD Confirmation procedure?

-At my uni – this is why you need to do a PhD Confirmation.
-It allows:
+At my uni, you need to do a PhD Confirmation, because it allows: